Skip to content

 • View all cues in a sortable list

-• Edit cue text directly from the list
+• Edit cue text inline — double-tap a cue's text to edit it directly in the list

 • Navigate to a cue by clicking it — the script jumps to that page

-• Sort by page, text, or modification date
+• Sort by page number, cue number, cue text, layer, or modification date

 Cue layers